dantman/elite-vr-cockpit/OCULUS-WORKAROUND.md

 11. Select `Windows 7` in the dropdown.
 12. Click `Ok` to close the properties window.

-Now the 64 bit exe will work with OVRdrop when launched through Steam in SteamVR mode.
+Now the 64 bit exe will work with Elite VR Cockpit when launched through Steam in SteamVR mode.
 You should also make the 32 bit version compatible.

 #### Steps to set 32 bit version to compatibility mode:
 1. Navigate back to the `Products` folder